avigad/mathematics_in_lean_source/source/basics.rst

 Here the disjunction symbol, ``∨``, represents "or".
 In the first case, we have ``min x y = x``, and in the second case, we have ``min x y = y``.
-We will learn how to reason by cases in a later chapter, so for now we will stick to examples that don't require the case split.
+We will learn how to reason by cases in :numref:`disjunction`, but for now we will stick to examples that don't require the case split.

 Here is one such example: